kealennieh/nerf/README.md

 # neural-radiance-field
-Record some useful information about neural-radiance-field(NeRF), including papers, blogs, websites, etc. Hope this note can make a little effort to accelerate this field.
+Record some useful information about neural-radiance-field(NeRF), including papers, datasets, blogs, websites, etc. Hope this note can make a little effort to accelerate this field.

 ## 1.paper